thuchula6792/uq-vae/README.md

        directory.
 To view the Tensorboard metrics, use 'tensorboard --logdir=tensorboard' while in the uq-vae directory and click on the generated link.
-    3. Predict and plot using trained neural network.\
+    3. Predict and plot using the trained neural network.\
        In
         `/codes/projects/test_discrete_parameter/drivers_vae_full/`, run
        `prediction_and_plotting_vae_full.py`.
-Your plots should be stored in the `uq-vae/figures/` directory.
+Your plots should be stored in the `uq-vae/figures/` directory.\
+       Note that you may not see anything too interesting in the bivariate plots.
+This depends on the sample of the testing set you're visualizing.
+To play around with different samples, in
+       `/test_discrete_parameter/utils_project/prediction_and_plotting_routine_vae_full.py`
+       simply change the value of sample_number.

 # Contact:
 If you have any questions, please feel free to contact me at Hwan.Goh@gmail.com